 Mr Ajit Abraham has been a Consultant HPB, Trauma & General Surgeon at the Royal London Hospital Barts Health NHS Trust since 2005.
 He is also an Honorary Senior Clinical Lecturer in Surgery at Queen Mary University London.

-Mr Ajit Abraham was born in Kumasi, Ghana, schooled in Manchester, and then trained as a doctor and general surgeon at the Byramjee Jeejeebhoy Medical College and Sassoon Hospitals in Pune, India.
+Mr Ajit Abraham was born in Kumasi, Ghana, schooled in Manchester, and trained as a general surgeon in Pune, India.
 He returned to the UK in 1993 and trained in hepato-pancreato-biliary (HPB) surgery and liver transplantation in London, mainly at the Royal Free and the Royal London Hospitals.